-With Node (manhole) and Sewer buttons, a system can be easily created in MiTS to represent the sewer utilities in your project.
+With Node and Sewer button, a sewerage system can be easily be modeled in MiTS.

 Node #